 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

-Broccoli prefers soil with a pH between 6.0 and 7.0.
-To increase the fertility of your soil, mix up to four inches of mature compost into your soil.
-If your soil is in particularly poor condition, also add a high-nitrogen organic fertilizer to enrich the soil.
-Organic fertilizers like alfalfa, cottonseed meal, and manure are good choices for planting broccoli.
+Broccoli is a cool season crop that prefers full sun, but will tolerate some shade.
+It needs well-draining soil with a pH between 6.0 and 7.0.
+To increase the fertility of your soil before planting, mix in up to four inches of mature compost.
+If your soil is in particularly poor condition, add additional high-nitrogen fertilizer to enrich the soil.
+Organic fertilizers like alfalfa, cottonseed meal, and aged manure are good choices when planting broccoli.

 You want to harvest your broccoli crowns when the buds are tightly closed and dark green.
 Avoid waiting until the buds begin to flower into light green or yellow flowers.
 Cut the crown where it meets the stem using garden shears.
 Avoid breaking the crown off.
 A clean cut will better encourage new growth.
-With a healthy cut, the broccoli plant should grow small shoots from the side of the stem.
-You can continue to harvest the small shoots, and the plant should produce more.
+With a healthy cut, the broccoli plant should grow more shoots from the sides of the stem.